umesh936/PracticalMicroservices/configServer/README.md

 Config server is responsible to give configuration files to the calling service.
 It expect 2 parameters  profile name and application name.
-These 2 proeprties shouold be set in the bootstrap.properties of calling component spring.application.name=service spring.profiles.active=dev
+These 2 proeprties shouold be set in the bootstrap.properties of calling component <br>
+spring.application.name=service<br>
+spring.profiles.active=dev<br>

-but one has to set the location of config server also in property file. spring.cloud.config.uri=http://localhost:8888
+but one has to set the location of config server also in property file.<br>
+spring.cloud.config.uri=http://localhost:8888